Guaymas: Tourism

 The most famous festival of the port is the Carnival, which is celebrated in the month of February of each year from 1888 and the festivities of the Bermejo Sea that are held in July to commemorate the Battle of Guaymas.

-Another of Guaymas' tourist attractions is the Sonora Dolphinarium, where dolphin-therapy services are offered.
+Another of Guaymas's tourist attractions is the Sonora Dolphinarium, where dolphin-therapy services are offered.

 Tourism activity generates more than 8,000 jobs, of which 2,700 are direct.
-Guaymas' lodging facilities consist of 24 establishments, including hotels, motels and guesthouses; with a total of 1,801 rooms.
+Guaymas's lodging facilities consist of 24 establishments, including hotels, motels and guesthouses; with a total of 1,801 rooms.

 It also has 4 tourist condominiums, 2 marinas with spaces to accommodate 798 boats, and 5 fields for trailers with a total of 729 spaces.

 Technical classes are offered in school to train citizens in community tourism jobs.

 The local hotels in Guaymas-San Carlos have an average annual occupancy rate of 41.8%, reaching 100% during busy seasons, which keeps Guaymas as a focal point in Sonorense tourism.